History of pound sterling in Oceania: Monetary union

 In 1910, Australia introduced its own coinage in the likeness of sterling coinage.
 It was much the same as the United Kingdom's coinage, differing mainly in the use of distinctive Australian symbols on the reverse.
 At the same time, the law prohibited Australian banks from issuing banknotes, and such authority was reserved for the newly formed Commonwealth Bank.
 This left an interesting situation in which Australian private banknotes were limited to circulation in New Zealand, and such Australian notes were marked with the words New Zealand.
 This action by Australia in issuing its own national variety of sterling coinage had no practical effect on the monetary union as such.
 Initially, these Australian coins were minted at the Royal Mint at Tower Hill, London, despite the fact that there were three Royal Mint branches operating in Australia at that time.
-The reason was that these Australian branch mints, in Sydney, Melbourne, and Perth, only had the facilities to mint gold sovereigns.
+The reason was that these Australian branch mints, in Sydney, Melbourne, and the Perth Mint in Perth, only had the facilities to mint gold sovereigns.
 However, by 1916, the Australian varieties of sterling coinage were being minted locally.

 With the suspension of gold coin payouts on the outbreak of the First World War, the binding factor was removed and paper money in the respective territories became unanchored and hence free to float, to the extent that the common coinage would permit.
 In the case of Australia, there was no complication because distinct Australian coins already existed.
 In the case of New Zealand and Fiji, the situation could have potentially proved to be problematic, but the issue didn't arise until the Great Depression.

 The Great Depression was the catalyst that forced more dramatic shifts in the exchange rates between the various pound units, and by 1934 both New Zealand and Fiji began to issue their own varieties of the sterling coinage.